This page provides information on the Global DMC rollout in the V-Ray tab of the Render Settings.

 More information is available in the Adaptive Sampling section.

-Lock noise pattern – When enabled, the sampling pattern will be the same from frame to frame in an animation.
+Lock noise pattern – When enabled, the sampling pattern is the same from frame to frame in an animation.
 Since this may be undesirable in some cases, you can disable this option to make the sampling pattern change with time.
-Note that re-rendering the same frame will produce the same result in both cases.
+Note that re-rendering the same frame produces the same result in both cases.

 More information on deterministic Monte Carlo sampling for computer graphics can be found from the sources listed below.

 C. Schlick, An Adaptive Sampling Technique for Multidimensional Integration by Ray Tracing, in Second Eurographics Workshop on Rendering (Spain), 1991, pp. 48-56

 Describes deterministic MC sampling for antialiasing, motion blur, depth of field, area light sampling and glossy reflections.

 K. Chiu, P. Shirley and C. Wang, Multi-Jittered Sampling, in Graphics Gems IV, 1994

 Describes a combination of jittered and N-rooks sampling for the purposes of computer graphics.

 Masaki Aono and Ryutarou Ohbuchi, Quasi-Monte Carlo Rendering with Adaptive Sampling, IBM Tokyo Research Laboratory Technical Report RT0167, November 25, 1996, pp.1-5